openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

 <https://github.com/organization/repository/blob/mainbranch/path/file>

-if the remote HTTP url has a slash (/) in the branch name you will need to html encode with the `%2F` character, eg:
+if the remote HTTP URL has a slash (/) in the branch name you will need to HTML encode with the `%2F` character, example:

 <https://github.com/organization/repository/blob/feature%2Fmainbranch/path/file>